Top 10 world problems and their solutions

 Refugee statistics:

-• The UN Refugee agency data shows that in mid-2021 around 4.3 million stateless people were living in 93 countries (although it has been estimated that the true figure is much higher)
+• 4.4 million stateless people reside in 97 countries although it has been estimated that the true figure is much higher

 Water contamination